azonin/ezcad-2-to-3/README.md

 ## Usage

-Simply run from the command prompt:
+If you modified your default output as described in the [Setup](#setup) section, simply run from the command prompt:
 > **\> ezcad-2-to-3.vbs**

+Otherwise run it from the command prompt like this:

+> **\> cscript.exe ezcad-2-to-3.vbs**

 Once the script runs your new EZCAD3 `MarkParamlib.ini` file will be saved in the same folder.
 Move it to the `PARAM` subfolder in your EZCAD3 installation.